Projects (selection)

 (Collaborator)

-For the opening of the ZODIAC conference in Berlin in the Berlin Planetarium, I prepared a fulldome talk presenting the visualisations of some Babylonian constellations and the Dendarah zodiac as a not purely Egyptian one.
+For the opening of the ZODIAC conference in Berlin at the Berlin Planetarium, I prepared a full-dome talk presenting the visualisations of some Babylonian constellations and the Dendarah zodiac as a non-purely Egyptian one.

 Travelling in Egypt in the framework of a DAAD exchange project, I met friendly Egyptologists who gave me a tour in Esna and Dendarah.
 Compared to my work on the reconstruction of Babylonian constellations, this led to some suggestions of a new of the circular Dendarah zodiac.